hmanzoni/Task-TB/README.md

 # Welcome to Task-TB!

 Hi!
-I'm **Task-TB** a simple webapp for make your life more easy, clearing your ideas brain and organizing in your desktop with a simple ToDo list !.
+I'm **Task-TB** a simple webapp for make your life more easier, clearing your ideas brain and organizing in your desktop with a simple ToDo list !.

 ## Prerequisites